Skip to Main Content

 West African Cooking at Michelin Level: What Chishuru Represents in London's Fine-Dining Scene

 Walk along Great Titchfield Street on a weekday evening and Fitzrovia's restaurant density makes itself felt within a few steps.
 The neighbourhood sits between the expense-account tables of Marylebone to the west and the media-lunch circuit of Soho to the south, and it has long supported a tier of restaurants that are serious without being ceremonial.
 Chishuru operates in that register, though what it does with Nigerian and West African cooking places it outside any obvious local peer group.
-This is not a restaurant trading on novelty or filling a demographic gap; it is a Michelin-starred kitchen working palm nut cream, fermented rice, and uziza leaf into the same structural conversation as the tasting menus happening a few postcodes away at CORE by Clare Smyth or The Ledbury.
+It is a Michelin-starred kitchen working palm nut cream, fermented rice, and uziza leaf into the same structural conversation as the tasting menus happening a few postcodes away at CORE by Clare Smyth or The Ledbury.

 From Pop-Up Roots to Fitzrovia Fixture: The Arc of the Restaurant

 London's current generation of West African fine-dining has followed a pattern familiar from other underrepresented cuisines: pop-up format first, residency second, permanent address third, then critical validation.
 Chishuru moved through those stages faster than most.
 Adejoké Bakare launched the concept in supper-club form, built an audience among the city's Nigerian diaspora and food-press circuit simultaneously, and eventually landed a permanent Fitzrovia site.
-The Michelin star awarded in 2024 confirmed what that trajectory suggested: the restaurant was no longer being evaluated on the merit of its premise but on the precision of its execution.
-By 2025, its ranking at number 593 in the Opinionated About Dining Leading Restaurants in Europe placed it inside a competitive set that includes the longest-established kitchens on the continent.
+The Michelin star confirmed what that trajectory suggested: the restaurant was no longer being evaluated on the merit of its premise but on the precision of its execution.

 That evolution matters because it reframes what Chishuru is now versus what it was at launch.
 The supper-club model rewarded accessibility and enthusiasm.
 The current format, with a £50 four-course lunch and a £75 five-course dinner, rewards the kind of focused attention that Michelin's inspectors look for: consistency across visits, sauce-making at a level that transforms familiar ingredients, and the ability to handle produce, such as turbot, with the same care a French kitchen would bring to it.
 A banga-style fish stew built on turbot, palm nut cream, and green crab sauce is the kind of dish that makes a case for the cuisine rather than simply representing it.